The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Technical Overview

-\paragraph{Our approach.} In our algorithm, we still aim to come up with a set of points $p_1, \dots, p_k$ that satisfy conditions (i)--(iii), while bounding both the total space usage of the algorithm used within each substream and the total number of substreams.
-In particular, if we take $p_i$ to be the longest-living point in $D_i$, then this set of points still satisfies conditions (i) and (iii).
-To restore condition~(ii), we need to delete points from $D_i$ if they are geometrically too close to points from substreams $D_j$ with $j < i$ that are inserted later.
-This provides the coordination between the different substreams that was lacking in the above approach, but it creates two challenges.
+\subparagraph*{Our Approach.} Our goal is to maintain a set of points $p_1, \dots, p_k$ that satisfy conditions (i)--(iii), while bounding the space usage of the algorithm within each substream and the total number of substreams.
+If we define $p_i$ as the longest-living point in $D_i$, then this set of points satisfies conditions (i) and (iii).
+To restore condition~(ii), we discard points from $D_i$ if they are geometrically close to points from substreams $D_j$ with $j < i$ that are inserted later.
+This provides the coordination between the different substreams that was lacking in the naive approach, but it creates two new issues.

-The first challenge arises when in our algorithm we do not store a point $p$ in substream $D_i$ because it is close to another point $p'_i$ in $D_i$ (in which case we consider $p$ to be \emph{covered} by $p'_i$ in substream $D_i$).
-Now later on, we may have to delete $p'_i$ to ensure condition (ii) because it is close to another point $p'_j$ from a substream $D_j$ with $j < i$.
-What we can do is to assign $p$ to be {\em covered} by $p'_j$ instead, but this increases the distance between $p$ and the point that covers it by a constant factor.
-Because $p'_j$ may itself be deleted later on to ensure condition (ii), this effect can cascade up to $k$ times, which increases the approximation guarantee to $\calO(k)$.
+The first issue arises when our algorithm does not store a point $p$ in substream $D_i$ because it is close to another point $p'_i$ in $D_i$ (in which case we consider $p$ to be \emph{covered} by $p'_i$ in $D_i$).
+Later on, we may have to discard $p'_i$ to ensure condition (ii) because it is close to another point $p'_j$ from a substream $D_j$ with $j < i$.
+We then consider~$p$ to be covered by~$p'_j$ instead, but this increases the distance between $p$ and the point that covers it by a constant factor.
+Because $p'_j$ may itself be discarded later on to ensure condition (ii), this effect can cascade up to $k$ times, which increases the approximation guarantee to $\calO(k)$.

-The second issue is that the longest-living point from a substream $D_i$ may need to be deleted to restore condition (ii), and this can in turn cause condition (iii) to be violated because the points $p_1,\dots,p_k$ are no longer nested.
-We restore the condition by moving the longest-living point among all substreams $D_j$ with~$j > i$ down to $D_i$.
-Note that this may potentially violate condition (ii) again, but we show that this does not cause problems if the points are moved in the right order.
+The second issue is that the longest-living point from a substream $D_i$ may need to be discarded to restore condition (ii), and this can in turn cause condition (iii) to be violated because the points $p_1,\dots,p_k$ are no longer nested.
+We restore the condition by moving the longest-living point among all substreams $D_j$ with~$j > i$ to $D_i$.
+Note that this may potentially violate condition (ii) again.
+However, we show that a single sweep over all substreams suffices to restore both conditions.
 For a more detailed overview of the algorithm, see~\Cref{sec:kcenter}.